CartoDB/cartodb/doc/API.md

 <h3 id="api">API methods</h3>

-The documentation below reflects CartoDB.js for the 3.0.x library versions.
+The documentation below reflects CartoDB.js for the v3 library versions.
 For major changes in the library we will update the documentation here.
 This documentation is meant to help developers find specific methods for using the CartoDB.js library.

+For deprecated versions of this library, refer to [this documentation](/documentation/v2/cartodb-js.html).

 #### Visualization